yjsong22/TempVS/README.md

 - **MT2: Sentence Ordering**
 - **MT3: Image Ordering**

-Each task is paired with a **grounding test** to assess whether errors are due to lack of visual grounding or temporal reasoning.
+Each task is paired with a **Grounding Test (GT)** to assess whether errors are due to lack of visual grounding or temporal reasoning.

 ---